Nikoo00o/GameToolsLib/README.md

     avfilter-10, avformat-61, avutil-59, swresample-5, swscale-8)
 - REMEMBER TO update all of those libraries when a new opencv version is released!
 - AND ALSO copy the game_tools_lib_plugin library again when you modify the native C/C++ code!!!

+#### Native Tests

+- The native tests that need to interact with a window are moved into `example/integration_test` to be able to work and they also open a test window app

 ### OpenCV build